Twilight: 2000: Original setting and game history

 In Twilight: 2000's version of 1995, a series of Sino-Soviet border conflicts expands into general war between the Soviet Union and China.
 The Sino-Soviet war rapidly escalates from conventional warfare into exchanges of nuclear, chemical, and biological weapons.
 In 1996 a cabal of East German and West German military officers seek to reunify their country.
 Unified German forces stage a coup d'état against the Group of Soviet Forces in Germany.
 The US and NATO allies initially attempt to stay out of the war, but are quickly drawn into the European conflict.
 France withdraws its troops from Germany and then withdraws entirely from NATO, declaring its neutrality in the conflict.

 Between 1996 and 1997, a largely conventional war is fought between NATO and Warsaw Pact forces throughout Europe.
 There are limited exchanges of battlefield nuclear weapons, and chemical and biological weapons.
 During Thanksgiving of 1997, the Soviet Union launches a surprise first strike against targets in the United States and Europe.
 The US and Great Britain launch retaliatory nuclear strikes against the Soviet Union.
 France, because of its neutrality, largely escapes direct damage.

 In the aftermath of the nuclear exchanges, both blocs struggle to recover from the damage.
 The war continues, despite increasing shortages of men, equipment, and fuel.
 In the United States, there is a breach between the civilian government and the Joint Chiefs of Staff.
 An open rift develops between "Civgov" (the civilian government) and "Milgov" (the military government), which leads to a low-intensity civil war.

 By the summer of 2000, the European theater of operations has been fought to a near stalemate.
-In one final effort to break the deadlock and end the war, NATO forces plan a summer offensive across Northern Poland and into the Baltics, but the offensive grounds to a halt in the face of a Warsaw Pact counterattack.
+In one final effort to break the deadlock and end the war, NATO forces plan a summer offensive across Northern Poland and into the Baltics, but the offensive grinds to a halt in the face of a Warsaw Pact counterattack.
 Several divisions and corps on each side are virtually eliminated, supply lines are lost, high level command breaks down, and armies in the European theater lose cohesion beyond the platoon unit.
 Some go "native" and integrate with the militias of independent free cities, others turn into gangs of marauding bandits, and some small groups of surviving soldiers seek to find their way home.